VERIFY BEFORE RELYING

 Below 65% Rebuild phase Stop random practice and restart by topic

-The official passing score is 75.
+The official passing grade is 75 points or higher.
 The reason to aim for 80% or higher in practice is not because DBPR requires it.
 It is because test-day nerves, unfamiliar wording, pacing, and topic mix can pull a borderline practice score down.

 Pair the overall score with topic floors.